Kong/developer.konghq.com/app/_kong_plugins/cors/index.md

 ## Overview

 The CORS plugin lets you add Cross-Origin Resource Sharing (CORS) to a Service or a Route.
-This allows you to automate the configuration of CORS rules, ensuring that your APIs only accept requests from approved sources.
+This allows you to automate the configuration of CORS rules, ensuring that your upstreams only accept and share resources with approved sources.

 {% include sections/cors-and-kong-gateway.md %}